vedant-khandelwal/falkonry-csharp-client/README.md

 	* Add live input data (json format) from a stream to Datastream (Used for live monitoring)
 	* Add live input data (csv format) from a stream to Datastream (Used for live monitoring)
     * Add facts data (json format) to Assessment
 	* Add facts data (json format) to single entity datastream's Assessment
 	* Add facts data (csv format) to Assessment
+	* Add facts data with tags (csv format) to Assessment
+	* Add facts data with additionalTag (csv format) to Assessment
 	* Add facts data (json format) from a stream to Assessment
 	* Add facts data (csv format) from a stream to  Assessment
 	* Get facts data